 Mike previously served as president of the Columbia River Economic Development Council (CREDC) for more than four years.
 Prior to joining CREDC, Mike served as the executive director of the Southwest Washington Contractors Association for three and a half years and spent six years with the Building Industry Association of Clark County in their governmental affairs department.

-Mike currently serves on several professional and nonprofit organization boards, including the Washington Economic Development Association Board (Chair-Elect), Greater Portland 2020 Council, Washington Investment Board and the Ridgefield Main Street Economic Restructuring Committee.
+Mike currently serves on several professional and nonprofit organization boards, including the Greater Portland, Inc, Board, Washington Economic Development Association Board, Washington Public Ports Association Economic Development Committee (Co-Chair), and the Ridgefield Main Street Board (Immediate Past-Chair).

 Mike holds a master’s degree in Public Affairs from Washington State University Vancouver and a bachelor’s degree in Political Science and Communications from the University of Washington.